-In another crudely put together communication, just two weeks before the local elections in May, purporting to be a legal ‘cease and desist’ letter, they made another series of crude, unsubstantiated, evidence-free allegations.
+In another clumsily put together communication, just two weeks before the local elections in May, purporting to be a legal ‘cease and desist’ letter, they made another series of crude, unsubstantiated, evidence-free allegations.

 Unremarkably, those same FIPs declined to post the Fielding response on in their Facebook forum and their ‘cease and desist’ concept was quietly dropped, for that moment at least.
 It was never mentioned again on Recusant Nine, either.

 But, even after those repeated and shameful episodes, the Wilkinsons, and their increasingly isolated political party, decided to chance their arm, again, with another hopelessly misconceived venture into ‘cease and desist’ territory.
 This time with a poorly drafted, and error-riddled, solicitor’s letter to Neil Wilby, reputedly costing them just £400.

 As with anything to do with the FIPs (and Raja Miah), it was well fed on self-righteousness and sententious piety but, most definitely, skinny on facts and evidence.
 Central to the various, and ludicrous, claims was that Neil Wilby is not an accredited journalist and that his reporting is not qualified on matters such as the FIPs clear breach(es) of the Data Protection Act, clear breach of at least one election pledge, clear breach of the Localism Act, false claims on their website, election expenses irregularities, and an alleged ‘long firm fraud’.

 A subsidiary claim was that ‘a smear campaign’ was being run on this website, and on social media, grounded in an alleged friendship with Sean Fielding.
 The plain fact is there is no such association.